 in alphabetical order by city

 Kansas City, MO

 These finalists will be presenting their work to a jury of nationally recognized civic leaders.
 View the complete presentation schedule in the program or navigate to the ‘agenda’ tab of the event platform.

 This year’s virtual event will include community presentations, participant roundtables, inspiring speakers, interactive booths and entertaining talent showcases from across the country.
 Navigate along the event platform menu to access offerings or download the event program.

 All workshops and roundtables will take place over zoom, with specific access instructions found in the agenda.
-You can watch the keynotes speeches and finalist presentations on the Main Stage or on Facebook.
-Email email@example.com if you experience any difficulties joining a session.
+You can register for workshops, ceremonies and keynotes speeches on the agenda page and watch finalist presentations on Facebook.
+Email firstname.lastname@example.org if you experience any difficulties joining a session.